Defeat China with freedom of technology - ExBulletin

 Defeat China with freedom of technology

 We have long been world technology leaders, and it’s understandable that many Americans take it for granted.
-Surprisingly, it happened without the emergence of state-sponsored central plans from the market for ideas and innovation.
-Bottom-up driven technological advances by American entrepreneurs have brought unprecedented prosperity around the world.
+Surprisingly, it happened without a state-sponsored central plan, born of a market for ideas and innovation.
+Technological advances that drive bottom-up by American entrepreneurs have brought unprecedented prosperity around the world.

 China has another vision.
-The Chinese Communist Party innovation brand is not designed to promote prosperity.
+The Chinese Communist Party innovation brand is not designed to increase prosperity.
 Motivated by maximizing state power.
 Empower both our people and the world stage.

 Increasingly, Americans are aware of the threat that China represents.
 It is time for our policy makers to pay attention and begin implementing policies that deal with this threat with the appropriate gravity.

 It starts with not binding our hands to policies that reduce the competitiveness and innovation of US-based tech companies.
-While consumer protection policy changes need to be considered, legislation that radically changes established publishing and moderation policies is a clear example of the wrong direction.
+While consumer protection policy changes need to be considered, bills that radically change established publishing and moderation policies are a clear example of the wrong direction.
 The protection of privacy and freedom of speech to create the products that companies want should be maintained.
 The individual decision to use the product should continue to be the driving force of the free market, not the government.

 Not only do we need to prevent voluntary obstacles to American tech companies, but we also need to take proactive steps to confront and hold China accountable.
 Well-known, they fostered cybercrime and stole intellectual property from American companies.
 And we had to make great efforts to ensure that CCP-backed companies like Huawei and TikTok did not compromise our national security.